 2. Funny Faces and Funny Bodies

 This is a variation of the mirror exercise with a silly twist.
 Two students will face each other as if they are looking in the mirror.
-This is best done outdoors with students distanced so they don’t need to wear masks.
 Student A will be the leader and Student B the follower.
 Student A will make funny faces and Student B will physically create the mirror image of Student A. Use only the face at this point.
 This will go on for a few minutes as Student A leads student B through lots of funny faces.

 Tell everyone to switch as student B becomes the Funny Face Leader and Student A follows.
 This continues for a few minutes.
 Then you can invite them to make mirrored funny faces at the same time, so it isn’t clear who’s leading and who’s following, as long as the faces are funny!

-Note: You might include a fun face physical warm up to get started, as most students will not have used their faces this much before.
+Note: You might include a funny face physical warm-up to get started, as most students will not have used their faces this much before.

-This game is best played outside with at least six feet of physical distancing.
 This is a dance game.
 It is very simple.
 Direct all the students to come up and dance!
 The object of the game is for everyone to maintain a complete “deadpan” expression on their face at all times.
-It just so happens that people dancing with a stone cold expression is hilarious…. try it and see.
+It just so happens that people dancing with a stone-cold expression is hilarious…. try it and see.

 4. Welcome to the Thundersquare!